 Condition of the hearing aid

-The WSIB recognizes that the longevity of a hearing aid can be dependent on the extent of usage which may warrant a replacement aid before 5 years.
+The WSIB recognizes that the longevity of a hearing aid can be dependent on the extent of usage, which may warrant a replacement aid.

-The WSIB may authorize a replacement before 5 years when a hearing aid is beyond repair unless there is evidence that the hearing aid was deliberately damaged, misused, or the operating instructions were not properly followed.
+The WSIB may also authorize a replacement when a hearing aid is damaged beyond repair unless there is evidence that the hearing aid was deliberately damaged, misused, or the operating instructions were not properly followed.
 A hearing aid may be considered beyond repair when high repair costs make replacement a more appropriate alternative, or the nature/extent of the damage prevents repairs.

 Lost or stolen hearing aid